liesnikov/extensible-elaborator/paper/main.md

 Extensibility via constraints allows for a flexible user-specified control flow as soon as we step into the constraints world.
 But control flow of the main body of the basic language elaborator is fixed by the basic language developer.
-For example, consider the following simplified lambda-function typechecking function[^agda-lambda-tc-source] from Agda:
+For example, consider the following simplified lambda-function type-checking function[^agda-lambda-tc-source] from Agda:

 ``` haskell
 checkLambda' cmp b xps typ body target = do